fabiankuo/practiceProjects/README.md

 # practiceProjects

-these are projects completed for online courses
+This section contains practice projects from the udemy online course: Complete Python Bootcamp by Jose Portilla